alexispurslane/embryo-engine/README.md

 between, while at the same time being rather immediately and tangibly rewarding for all that hard work.

-The greater part of it, however, is to be found in the genres of immersive sim games and Bethesda-style open-world RPGs.
-There aren't really any engines specifically targeting those genre, despite the fact that such games would definitely benefit from a game architected around the needs and constraints of such designs.
-Perhaps if there were, more such games would exist -- perhaps all that is necessary for small-studio Bethesda-style open world RPGs to crop up is an engine that accelerates development of such games!
+The greater part of my motivation, however, is to be found in the genres of  Ion Storm and Looking Glass Studios-style immersive sim games and Bethesda-style open-world RPGs.
+These games are so interesting and unique compared to others on the market, and even more interestingly, despite being different genres, the reasons for their uniqueness, as well as their unique technological requirements, are kind of shared if you think about it!
+This got me thinking about how I might go about creating a game engine specifically designed to enable the creation of these two interesting genres of games, and whether that might actually encourage people to make more of them, since they're pretty rare!
+There aren't really any engines specifically targeting these genres currently, despite the fact that such games have very unique challenges to go with their unique merits and so would definitely stand to benefit from a game engine architected around their needs and constraints.
+Maybe if there were such an engine, more such games would exist -- perhaps all that is necessary for small-studio Bethesda-style open world RPGs to crop up is an engine that accelerates development of such games!
 After all, almost no one is truly serving that market.
 Likewise for immersive sims.

-How could an engine focus on enabling such games?
+How could an engine focus on enabling such games, though?

 Well, one of the things that truly makes *Bethesda's* games special is their engine, NetImmerse / Gamebryo / Creation Engine.
-Despite the bad rap it gets --- all of it largely undeserved, since it is not really any older than any other mainstream engine, such as Unreal, has been used to make many other perfectly good games outside of Bethesda, and is not really more fundamentally flawed than they are (compare with Unreal struggling to take advantage of modern multicore processors because of its outdated parallel processing architecture) --- it is largely responsible for the unique gameplay character and feel of their games, which are far more simulation heavy and dynamic than other games.
+Despite the bad rap it gets --- all of it largely undeserved, since it is not really any older than any other mainstream engine, such as Unreal, has been used to make many other perfectly good games outside of Bethesda, and is not really more fundamentally flawed than other engines are (compare with Unreal struggling to take advantage of modern multicore processors because of its outdated parallel processing architecture) --- it is largely what is responsible for the unique gameplay character and feel of their games: far more simulation heavy and dynamic than other games.
+Likewise, its specific design approach is probably partly responsible for Bethesda's ability to put as much sheer content in their games as they do, and certainly responsible for the singular moddability of their games.
 There are several lessons to be learned from Gamebryo, which I will explore more below.

+The lesson to learn from immersive sims, on the other hand, are more focused around design requirements, not specific technical aspects, but one does directly lead to another.
+To enable immersive sim style gameplay as much as possible, game object behavior and properties need to be extremely modular and encapsulated, to avoid overwhelming complexity, dynamically composable, to allow for great runtime freedom, and capable of influencing other properties and especially behavior *without explicit coupling*, so unforseen combinations can occur.
+Luckily, there are systems used in the *System Shock*, *Thief*, and *Caves of Qud* games that can help us with this.
+For more see below.

 ## Deeper exploration of design principls